kamaradclimber/datadog-integration-ha/README.md

 ## Usage

 This integration does not expose any sensor at the moment.
 It sends metrics to datadog under the prefix `hass` for instance `hass.sensor`.
+It also sends events that cannot be converted to metrics as event.

 It adds a few tags such as `service:home-assistant` and `version:<your ha version>`.